If you need assistance with your order, this website, or any of our products, please call us at 1-800-262-4675.

 The answer to this question is somewhat more complicated.
 Fortunately, high-quality gear usually comes with detailed audio specifications.
 Check the manufacturers recommendations for "minimum headphone impedance".
 Do not attempt to use headphones that have a lower impedance than this minimum recommended impedance.
 Impedances below the manufacturer's recommended minimum may overload and damage the headphone amplifier.
 Some headphone amplifiers such as those produced by Benchmark, include short-circuit and overload protection.
 These circuits protect the amplifier from damage caused by incorrect loads.
 Remember, low-impedance headphones may damage some amplifiers, so use caution.

 Low-impedance headphones may degrade the performance of a headphone amplifier.
 In general, amplifier output stage noise will be reproduced at higher levels as headphone impedance decreases.
 Distortion may increase due to the higher current required to drive low-impedance headphones.
 Low-impedance headphones may force the user to operate with the volume control turned down well below normal.
-Some high-quality headphone amplifiers, such as Benchmark's HPA2 (included in most Benchmark DAC2 converters), have circuits that avoid these problems.
+Some high-quality headphone amplifiers, such as Benchmark's HPA2 (included in most Benchmark DAC1, DAC2, and DAC3 converters), have circuits that avoid these problems.
 The Benchmark HPA2 is well-equipped to drive high or low impedance headphones.

 Some anecdotal experiences with my Samsung S4 smartphone: